xblue-light/photos-typeorm-demo/README.md

-# Awesome Project Build with TypeORM
+# Photos Album TypeORM demo
+### A simple demo for loading data and using the EntityManager and Repository in TypeORM.

 Steps to run this project:

 1. Run `npm i` command
 2. Setup database settings inside `data-source.ts` file
-3. Run `npm start` command
+3. Run `npm run start:dev` command
+4. Have fun!